-This program is included in the Matrix solely to provide guidance on scheduling frequency and references.
+This program is included in the Matrix solely to provide references.
 The program is described in NAVMED P-5055 Radiation Health Protection Manual.
-This exam is only necessary for Active Duty service members and may only be performed by a physician who has received BUMED-approved radiation health training, or, if performed by physician assistant, nurse practitioner, or a physician not specially trained, must be countersigned by such a physician.
+This exam is not required for DHA civilians, but it may be required for certain other positions.
+This exam may only be performed by a physician who has received BUMED-approved radiation health training, or, if performed by physician assistant, nurse practitioner, or a physician not specially trained, must be counter-signed by such a physician.
+The medical examination primarily is to identify the existence of cancer.